inkognitro/react-app-tutorial/02-authentication.md

   // other stuff...
 }
 ```
 Restart the app and check the browser.
-Everything should work now as expected, with our `@packages` alias.
+Everything should work as expected now, including our `@packages` alias.

 [« previous](01-setup.md) | [next »](03-routing.md)